Jim-Clack/Able/AbleStrategiesStuff/Readme.txt

  In the app.config (or web.config) file, <configSections> must be the first element inside the <configuration> or it will be ignored.

+ There is an insidious VS C# Bug, in that a DataGridView column called "Name" will instead apply to the Form, per code-time and intellisense.
+ So if you have a DataGridView with one column named "Name" in the VS edit- form, you will get nonsense error messages and it will refuse to compile.

 PayPal Web Services
  jim.clack@gmail.com p8
  https://developer.paypal.com/